Older Adults

 Our challenge is to understand what older adults believe is good mental health, and to identify the things in life that make and keep an older person mentally healthy.

 We integrate the knowledge and lived experience of older adults in our research to ensure our work is meaningful, relevant, useful, and usable.
-The perspectives of stakeholders (older-adults) are consulted in our work to shape research questions, design studies, communicate findings, and move results into the world.
+The perspectives of community members (older-adults) are consulted in our work to shape research questions, design studies, communicate findings, and move results into the world.
 By aligning perspectives of older adults with those of the research team, we will increase the likelihood that our project outcomes will be relevant to older adults.

 For example, PMH has appointed a standing Research Advisory Panel (RAP) consisting of older adults who are active participants in informing research projects and articulating the research questions and methods.